codekaya/Aligned_duel/README.md

 1.  **Frontend (React)**:

-    -   User interface for game interaction.
+    -   **User Interface**: Interactive UI for game interaction and wallet connectivity.
-    -   WebSocket connection to the backend for real-time updates.
+    -   **WebSocket Communication**: Real-time updates via WebSocket connection to the backend.
-    -   Wallet integration for blockchain interactions.
+    -   **MetaMask Integration**: Connect to MetaMask for Ethereum interactions on the Holesky testnet.
 2.  **Backend (Rust with Actix-Web)**:

-    -   WebSocket server handling game logic and state.
+    -   **Game Server**: Handles game logic, player actions, and maintains game state.
-    -   Manages player connections and actions.
-    -   Generates zk-SNARK proofs upon game completion.
+    -   **WebSocket Server**: Facilitates real-time communication with the frontend.
+    -   **Proof Generation**: Uses the SP1 prover to generate zk-SNARK proofs after each game.
 3.  **zk Program (Rust, no_std)**:

-    -   Validates the integrity of the game.
+    -   **Game Verification**: Validates the integrity of the game using the recorded actions.
-    -   Ensures that the game was played fairly.
+    -   **Zero-Knowledge Proofs**: Ensures that the game was played fairly without revealing private data.
-    -   Used by the backend to generate proofs.
+    -   **Aligned Layer Integration**: Interacts with the Aligned Layer for proof verification.

 ### Data Flow

+1.  **Player Actions**:

--   Players connect to the backend via WebSockets.
+    -   Players send actions (attack or hide) to the backend via WebSockets.
+    -   The backend updates the game state and broadcasts it to both players.
+2.  **Game State Management**:

--   Game state is synchronized in real-time between the frontend and backend.
+    -   The backend maintains the state of the game, including player health and actions.
+    -   All actions are recorded for proof generation.
+3.  **Proof Generation and Verification**:

--   After the game ends, the backend generates a zk-SNARK proof of the game's validity.
+    -   Upon game completion, the backend uses the SP1 prover to generate a zk-SNARK proof of the game's validity.
+    -   The proof is sent to the Aligned Layer for verification.
--   The proof is submitted to the blockchain to mint an NFT.
+    -   If verified, the proof is submitted to the Ethereum Holesky testnet.
+4.  **Reward Distribution**:

+    -   The winner receives the staked amount.
+    -   An NFT is minted on the Holesky testnet as a trophy for the winner.
 * * * * *

 Project Structure